zzonyo/trust-docs-test/source/index.html.md

 ## API Rate Limit Illustration

-Futures and perpetual swaps are using seperate API rate limits.
+Options , Futures and perpetual swaps are using seperate API rate limits.

 Please note that, for both public interface and private interface, there are rate limits, more details are as below: